-- Which parent completes the FAFSA?
-This is often one of the biggest questions in the case of a divorce, although the rules are actually quite clear.
+This is often one of the biggest questions in the case of a divorce, although the rules are quite clear.
 The legal requirement is that the custodial parent is the one who completes the FAFSA.
-That is usually the parent who the child lived with the most during the twelve months previous to filing the FAFSA.
+That is usually the parent whom the child lived with the most during the 12 months prior to filing the FAFSA.
 The custodial parent must report any child support or alimony payments received as income.
 If the time was equal, it is the parent who provided the most financial support.
-Some families will try to “game” the system by claiming that the student lives with the lower-income parent, or by making alimony and child support payments “under the table” so they don’t show up on tax returns.
+Some families may try to “game” the system by claiming the student lives with the lower-income parent, or by making alimony and child support payments “under the table” so they don’t show up on tax returns.
 This can be a dangerous game to play.
 Some colleges may ask for verification or court documentation to support income and custodial claims, which could lead to a reduction in financial aid for the student.

-- What if the parents still live together?
 Sometimes divorced or separated parents choose to live together for financial or other reasons.
 In this case, both parents’ income will be reported on the FAFSA.
-However, if they are only legally separated but not yet divorced, and living together, only one parent completes the FAFSA.
+However, if they are only legally separated, but not yet divorced, and living together, information on both parents will be reported on the FAFSA.

-- Do we have to report a stepparent’s income?
-If the stepparent is married to and living with the custodial parent, that financial information must also be reported on the FAFSA.
-The stepparent may be able to count other children as part of the household if he or she is also providing more than half of their financial support.
+If the step-parent is married to and living with the custodial parent, that financial information must also be reported on the FAFSA.
+The step-parent may be able to count other children as part of the household if they are also providing more than half of their financial support.

-- Living with a stepparent after the biological parent died: If your biological parent died, but you are still living with that parent’s partner as your stepparent, you will not use their financial information unless that person has legally adopted you.
+If your biological parent died, but you are still living with that parent’s partner as your step-parent, you will not use their financial information unless that person has legally adopted you.
 Use the financial information for your remaining biological parent.

-- Living with other relatives: Some divorces are so bitter that it is better for the children to temporarily live with other relatives; however, this does not change the requirement to use the parents’ financial information unless the relatives have legally adopted the child.
+Some divorces are so bitter that it is better for the children to live with other relatives temporarily; however, this does not change the requirement to use the parents’ financial information unless the relatives have legally adopted the child.